Pandemonium1986/ansible-collection-k8s-toolbox/README.md

 ## Deployment

-TBD
+There are no specific prerequisites for the use of the collection.

-Next, you need to create a playbook that may be briefly similar to this one :
+Simply create a playbook that may be briefly similar to this one :

 ```yaml
 ---